1. The Production Gap is terrifying.

 While it’s tempting to think of the banks as pure evil, based on their evil behaviour, every institution is internally complex.
 There are people inside the CDN banks arguing that it’s time to get out of the fossil fuel game.
 We know this, because we know some of them personally.
 Some bankers want to get out of fossil fuels for moral reasons others for purely economic reasons — fossil fuels look like a riskier and riskier investment with every passing year.
 BankSwitch is designed to help these people win arguments in internal meetings by providing them with more ammunition.

 We ask you to contact branch managers first in order to get the whole bank talking about climate change.
-And we all know that the more people talk about fossil fuel investments the more indefensible they appear.
-Branch managers also genuinely care if they lose even a few accounts – so a handful of phone calls are more likely to flip one person in the bank at this level.
+The more people talk about fossil fuel investments the more indefensible they appear.
+Branch managers also genuinely care if they lose accounts – so a handful of phone calls are more likely to flip one person in the bank at this level.
 Finally, by tallying up all the Canadians who want a sustainable banking option, we get the banks’ marketing and client acquisition teams thinking about the issue.
 Could a policy announcement steal thousands of clients from their biggest competitors?
 That’s the type of argument that might just win over even the most cynical executives.

 6. BankSwitch makes the banks COMPETE!